lovac42/anki/difference.md

 a note which has no more card.
 This allow to lose the content of the note, and let you correct the note instead to generate cards.

+## Remove "Map to" in item import window for CSV (46741504)
+Because of this text, the keyboard can't be used to search a field.
+I thus remove it.